MayankKumarSingh1/ChatApp/README.md

+## ChatNet
-ChatApp is a real-time chat application that allows users to communicate seamlessly.
+ChatNet is a real-time chat web that allows users to communicate seamlessly.
 Built with JavaScript, EJS, HTML, and CSS, this application provides a user-friendly interface and efficient messaging capabilities.

-Features:
+## Features:
   User Authentication: Secure login and registration for users.
   One-on-One Chat: Add friends and engage in private conversations.
   Emojis Support: Enhance your conversations with a variety of emojis.
   AI Chatbot: Interact with an AI bot for fun and engaging conversations.
   Message History: Users can view past messages in the chat.

-Technologies Used:
+## Technologies Used:
   JavaScript: For client-side and server-side scripting.
   Node.js: Backend runtime environment.
   Express.js: Web framework for Node.js.